Sooooo I just got this notice in the mail and I think they are a little late.

 Then my sweet friend Rachel sent me a link to pubmed.gov where I found many studies that suggested that I should be using Frankincense and Orange to help my body.

 I never considered that when you feed your body junky foods and expose them to toxic chemicals for years and years, you are creating the perfect breeding ground for disease and cancers.

 I realized that day that cancer is not always just a random thing and that I actually had some control over it.

-In fact 90% of cancer is NOT genetic, but environmental…meaning things we expose ourselves to.
+In fact, 90% of cancer is NOT genetic, but environmental…meaning things we expose ourselves to.

 Since then I have done lots of things recommended by my doctors.
-I used a special chemotherapy cream to get rid of the skin cancer, and a hysterectomy surgery to get rid of the cervical cancer.
+I used a special chemotherapy cream to get rid of skin cancer, and a hysterectomy surgery to get rid of cervical cancer.

 The biggest culprits: Makeup, shampoo, conditioner, deodorant, toothpaste, soaps, candles, air fresheners, mouthwash, etc.

 The most important thing that I have done is change my mind!

 I realized that I am worthy of health and life, but that would mean I would have to start treating myself better than I had been.